carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 This type of exploration of multiple algorithms reflects how a good model is often found in real-world situations.
 It often takes many classifiers before you find the one that you are satisfied with.

-For your final comparison, train at least one decision tree, random forest, logistic regression and logistic regression classifier.
+For your final comparison, train at least one decision tree, random forest, and logistic regression classifier.

 ## Step 3 Test and Predict